kylehuang33/gray-scott-sim/README.md

 - (0.3) Check that the simulation produces the mathematically correct answer when u = 0 and v = 0.

 GoogleTest frameworks: https://github.com/google/googletest
+- In CMakeList.txt, There is some code implemented with a small piece that downloads and pulls the GoogleTest code into the main build

 ### Instructions